hashicorp/vscode-terraform/docs/settings-migration.md

 </tr>
 </table>

-All settings previously under the `terraform-ls` section have been moved to the `terraform` section:
+All settings previously under the `terraform-ls` section have been moved to the `terraform` section and a new `indexing` subsection:

 <table>
 <tr><td>Old</td><td>New</td></tr>